 Consequently, LEAs are not required to provide equitable services for funds received under the ARP Act, though equitable services requirements continue to apply to CARES Act programs.

 LEAs are required to report on any ARP Act funds that they receive.
 These funds must be tracked and reported separately from CARES Act and CRRSA Act funds.
 Please visit the CDE Federal Stimulus Funding web page for more detailed reporting requirements.
-Reporting timelines are available on the Federal Stimulus Funding Reporting web page.
-For reporting on the use of ESSER III funds (3213 and 3214), please use the Federal Stimulus Funds Reporting Application.
+Reporting timelines are available on the Federal Stimulus Reporting web page.
+For reporting on the use of ESSER III funds (Resource Codes 3213 and 3214), please use the Stimulus Funding Reporting Portal.

-For reporting information regarding the In-Person Instruction (IPI) Grant or the Expanded Learning Opportunities Grant (ELO-G), please visit the COVID-19 Relief and School Reopening Grants web page.
-For reporting information regarding the ARP Homeless Children and Youth (ARP-HCY) Fund, please visit the Homeless Education web page.
+For reporting information regarding the In-Person Instruction (IPI) Grant or the ELO-G, please visit the COVID-19 Relief and School Reopening Grants web page.
+For reporting information regarding the ARP-HCY Fund, please visit the Homeless Education web page.

 Interest Earned on ESSER III Fund: ESSER III Funds are subject to Title 2, Code of Federal Regulations, Section 200.305, which requires grantees and sub-grantees to remit interest earned on advances to the federal agency.
 Grantees or sub-grantees may retain interest amounts up to $500 per year for related administrative expenses.
 For more information, please refer to the CDE web page on Interest Earned on Federal Funds.

 Quarterly Expenditure Reports